 JANUARY

 The year has started cold and damp.
 I still have a few repair jobs to do.
 The shed window needs replacing after yet more break-ins.
 I have planted out a new strawberry bed with bare-rooted plants.
-'Marshmello' and an old variety 'Royal Sovereign'.
+'Marshmello' plus an old variety 'Royal Sovereign'.
 Erected the posts and wires and prepared the ground well in readiness for the plum tree 'Bounty' I have ordered from Suttons which should be delivered in February.
 This I intend to train as an espalier.
 Most of the winter vegetables are coming to an end now but I still have sprouts 'Oliver Fl' to harvest, leeks a few celeriac and winter cabbage 'Tundra'.
 The purple sprouting should start producing spears from mid-February onwards.
-It is far too early for me to be sowing seeds yet in the greeenhouse.
+It is far too early for me to be sowing seeds yet in the green house.
 The light levels are too low this time of the year.
 March will be soon enough.

-The daffys are beginning to show through so Spring cannot be far away.
+The daffys are beginning to show through so spring cannot be far away.

 As there are now many excellent gardening forums on the internet I have decided to discontinue the Questions and Answers and the Forum page as from January 2008.
 One forum I always enjoy visiting for helpful friendly advice is the Kitchen Garden Magazine forum but you can also find many other forums via my Links page.